jeroensmink98/craaper/README.md

 CRAAPER is a Python-based tool that automates the [CRAAP test](https://library.csuchico.edu/help/source-or-information-good) analysis for academic sources using AI.
 It helps researchers and students evaluate the quality and reliability of their sources by analyzing Currency, Relevance, Authority, Accuracy, and Purpose.

+> Analysing about 50 sources costed me using GPT-4o-mini about 0.04 Euro

 ## Features

 - **Automated CRAAP Analysis**: Uses GPT-4 to analyze academic sources based on the CRAAP criteria